HappyFrowl/documentation/StorageManagement.md

 # Storage

+## The Linux File System

+`/` - Root
+- The root directory is the top-level directory in the Linux filesystem hierarchy.

+`/bin` - Essential Binaries
+- Contains binaries or executables that are essential to the entire OS.
+- Commands like `gzip`, `curl`, `ls` are stored here.
+- All users can by default run these

+`/sbin` - System Binaries
+- Contains system binaries or executables for the superuser (root).
+- Example: `mount`.

+`/lib` - Libraries
+- Shared libraries for essential binaries in `/bin` and `/sbin` are stored here.

+`/usr` - User Directory
+- Contains non-essential binaries or executables intended for the end user.
+- Includes:
+  - `/usr/bin`: Non-essential binaries.
+  - `/usr/sbin`: Non-essential system binaries.
+  - `/usr/lib`: Libraries for `/usr/bin` and `/usr/sbin`.
+- `/usr/local`:
+  - Contains manually compiled binaries in `/usr/local/bin`.
+  - Provides a safe place to avoid conflicts with system-installed packages.
+- Path and Precedence
+  - All these binaries are mapped together using the `PATH` environment variable (`$PATH`).
+  - `which` command shows the location of a binary and gives precedence to `/usr/bin` if the command exists in multiple places.

+`/etc` - Editable Text Config
+- Stores system configuration files (e.g., `.config` files).

+`/home` - User Files
+- Contains user-specific files and configurations.

+`/boot` - Boot Files
+- Contains files required to boot the system:
+  - `initrd`
+  - The Linux kernel:
+    - `vmlinux`: Uncompressed kernel.
+    - `vmlinuz`: Compressed kernel.

+`/dev` - Device Files
+- Provides access to hardware and drivers as if they are files.

+`/opt` - Optional Software
+- Stores optional or add-on software.

+`/var` - Variable Files
+- Contains files that change while the OS is running:
+  - Logs are stored here.

+- `/tmp` - Temporary Files
+- Stores temporary files.
+- Files in `/tmp` are non-persistent between reboots.

+`/proc` - Process Filesystem
+- An illusionary filesystem created in memory by the Linux kernel.
+- Used to keep track of running processes.

 ## inodes
 - A data structure in the file system that describes a file system object, such as a directory or file.
 - Inodes store attributes: